Rucilos/wpde/readme.txt

 Tags: wpde, wordpress, wp, dev, development, environment, env, template, theme, responsive, light, dark, bootstrap, fontawesome, webpack, sass, cookieconsent, prettier, magnificpopup, editorconfig
 Text Domain: wpde

 WordPress Development Environment (WPDE) is a fantastic starting point for creating a WordPress template.
-Includes responsive and accessibility design, necessary files, and features for proper template functioning.
+It includes responsive and accessibility design, necessary files, and features for proper template functioning, as well as a settings page.

 == Description ==
 WordPress Development Environment (WPDE) is a fantastic starting point for creating a WordPress template.
-Includes responsive and accessibility design, necessary files, and features for proper template functioning.
+It includes responsive and accessibility design, necessary files, and features for proper template functioning, as well as a settings page.

 = Features =

 * Responsive
 * Light/Dark mode
-* SASS
 * Bootstrap
 * Font Awesome
+* Lightbox
-* Magnific popup
+* Breadcrumbs
-* Webpack
+* Pagination
-* Prettier
+* Settings page

 = Links =